 To prevail in a lawsuit and win damages the injury must have been caused by the negligence of another person or a business entity.
 The legal definition of negligence is a reasonable person failed to behave in a manner that a prudent person would have in a similar circumstance.
 Traumatic brain injuries can be caused by accidents on another person or business’s property, or from a car accident.

-Florida uses the comparative negligence standard, which requires those who have some fault in causing an accident cannot claim all of their damages.
-Any individual who was 50 percent at fault can only claim 50 percent of the damages.
-Lawmakers reasoned that anyone who performed negligently would be held financially responsible.
+Florida uses the modified comparative negligence standard, which requires those who have some fault in causing an accident cannot claim all of their damages.
+Any claimant who was 50 percent or less at fault can still claim damages, they will just be reduced in proportion to the amount of fault.
+If the claimant is 51% or more at fault for the accident, they are barred from recovery entirely.

 Elements of Negligence